geethsuma/camel-webservice-spring-boot/README.md

 This example also has a unit test which explains how a camel endpoint can be changed dynamically at test execution time.
 The unit test covers the end to end testing by replacing cxf endpoint with direct component.

+##adviceWith

+Sometimes, you need to configure the route flow to accomodate a specific test scenrio.
+For example, this is good if you want to

+    - replace your CXF endpoint for test
+    - test only the to endpoints inside a route and skip other endpoints
+    - completely remove some endpoints from test
+    - add a new endpoint in the route for testing the output
+    - mock the endpoints so that the message does not get sent to external endpoint and is returned back in the JUnit context.